 In addition, government policy regarding the energy crisis does not drive any potential investment in energy generation.
 The absence of policy integration to respond to the climate crisis combined with minimal supply of lower carbon opportunities means no funding has been provided to bridge the growing gap towards lower investments in renewable energy.

-To ensure an energy efficient future, Energy Action encourages government bodies to embrace hydro and battery power as a viable alternative for coal and recommend businesses to enter power purchase agreements to underpin new investments whilst supporting future energy demands.
+To ensure an energy efficient future, Energy Action encourages government bodies in Australia to embrace hydro and battery power as a viable alternative for coal and recommend business energy buyers to enter power purchase agreements to underpin new investments whilst supporting future energy demands.

 Original article was published here.